typeable/octopod/docs/en/Integration.md

 ## 🚀 Updating deployments

-Updating deployments is done using the same arguments, but you need to call `create` command, instead of the `update` command:
+Updating deployments is done using the same arguments, but you need to call the `create` command, instead of the `update` command:

 ```bash
 octo update -n $NAME -t $IMAGE_TAG